Search this Site

 Carter recommended that this remnant of the large herds of Southern Cape elephants should be actively protected as they were subject to poaching and to being shot at when they entered onto smallholdings adjacent to the forest.
 Despite promises by the Forestry Department to do this, nothing materialised.

-On the contrary, in 1971 a senior official, Dr F. von Breitenbach ordered Aftand (45-50 years of age) to be shot because of his persistent raiding of smallholdings.
+On the contrary, in 1971 a senior official, Dr F. von Breitenbach ordered Aftand, (45-50 years of age)a majestic male in his prime, to be shot because of his persistent raiding of smallholdings.
 There were better solutions but there was no will to implement them.

 The Endangered Wildlife Trust and the Argus Newspaper Group were responsible for engineering the creation of the Elephant Working Group that was made up of 10 eminent people in relevant conservation bodies.